 Where you start your research is dependent on three main criteria:

 If you are just starting to explore this subject, and especially if you are just getting to know the field you will want to start broadly so that you can get a good feel for the context your topic lives in.
 What I mean by that is that all research intersects with other topics and thinkers.
 If you only look at your very narrow topic you might misunderstand the motivations and influences on your topic.
 Further, you only know what you know.
 Until you know more about your topic, you won't know what questions you should be asking.
-If this sounds like the situation you are in the best place to start is: UCF Library's Quick Search, Academic Search, or Google Scholar.
+If this sounds like the situation you are in the best place to start is: UCF Library's Primo Search, Academic Search, or Google Scholar.

 If you are working in a multidisciplinary field, it's important to make sure that you aren't missing part of the picture by choosing a database that is too narrow therefore you miss half the picture.
 Here at UCF, we offer an Interdisciplinary Studies degree and their librarian, Corrine Bishop, has created a great research guide to help you select databases that are ideal for interdisciplinary work.

 If you topic is very focused and you have a good idea about where it fits in the context of the scholarly conversations around it, your best bet will be to choose a subject specific database.
 You can find databases by subject on the library's website.
 Remember, the power of subject specific databases is that they have curated a collection of resources related to your topic for you, but it also means that you might not find relevant resources that are slightly outside of your specific subject.

 Ok, now that you've got a good idea about what you want to research, you know the requirements for your assignment and you've identified where to start, it's time to design your search strategy.
 The best strategy is to start with your research question.
 For instance, if my research question is: